divcozy77/awesome-dotnet-portfolio/README.md

 - 📦 Enhanced ITIL processes with scripting and UI modules

 ### 4. Cloud-Based MIS for NGO (USAID)
-MIS tracking for donor-backed initiatives with dashboards and automated reporting.
+Project Tracking System for donor-backed initiatives with dashboards and automated reporting.
 - 🌐 Web-based dashboards for monitoring outcomes

 ## 📫 Contact